Accelerating Progress Against Gallbladder and Bile Duct Cancers

 The gallbladder is a pear-shaped organ in the abdomen, below the liver.
 It collects and stores bile – a fluid made by the liver to aid with digestion of fats.
 The bile ducts are thin tube-like vessels that carry bile from the liver to the gallbladder and small intestine.

-An estimated 39,000 people living in the United States were diagnosed with gallbladder and related biliary malignancies in 2016, according to the National Cancer Institute (NCI).
+An estimated 12,190 people living in the United States are expected to be diagnosed with gallbladder cancer in 2018, according data from the National Cancer Institute (NCI).
 Extrahepatic bile duct cancer is a rare disease in which cancer cells form in the ducts that are outside the liver.
 Cancer can also develop in the bile ducts inside the liver.
 Bile duct cancer is also called cholangiocarcinoma.

 Symptoms of both gallbladder and bile duct cancer include yellowing of the skin and/or the whites of the eyes (jaundice), abdominal pain, and fever.
 In addition, gallbladder cancer symptoms include nausea and vomiting, bloating, and lumps in the abdomen.